Dina Brodsky

-Dina Brodsky (born 1981) is an American Contemporary realist miniaturist, painter, and curator.
-She is also a social media influencer and has over 990,000 followers on Instagram, as of October 2024.
-She is currently represented by Garvey|Simon in New York.
+Dina Brodsky is an American contemporary realist miniaturist, painter, and curator.
+She is also a social media influencer.

-Biography
+Early life and education

-Born in Minsk, Belarus, Brodsky moved to the USA in 1991 and grew up in Brookline, Massachusetts.
+Born in Minsk, Belarus, Dina Brodsky moved to the United States in 1991 and grew up in Brookline, Massachusetts.
 She studied at the University of Massachusetts, Amherst, before earning her MFA at the New York Academy of Art.
 Brodsky lived in New York City before moving to Boston in 2019.

+Career

+Brodsky is a contemporary realist miniaturist, painter, and curator.

-In addition to being an artist and curating, she has taught privately, and in several institutions, including the Brookline Center for the Arts and the Metropolitan Museum of Art.
+She has also taught privately in several institutions, including the Brookline Center for the Arts and the Metropolitan Museum of Art.

+Art projects

 Bird by Bird

-Brodsky has a large and loyal following on Instagram, and as a result, began a global project called "Bird by Bird" in which photographers from all over the world send her images of interesting birds.
-Dina paints each animal (in some cases more than one) with amazing precision in an intimate format that results in jewel-like fact and fantasy.
-The works measure from 1.5 x 1.5 inches to 9 x 7 inches (framed 5 x 5 in. to 13 x 11 in.) and, when viewed closely, belie their tiny scale with obsessive detail that invites lingering.
+Brodsky has a large following on Instagram, and as a result, began a global project called "Bird by Bird" in which photographers from all over the world send her images of birds.
+Brodsky paints each animal, each work measuring from 1.5 x 1.5 inches to 9 x 7 inches.

-The artist states about this body of work:Many years ago, I fell in love with Islamic miniatures, as well as medieval manuscript illumination, and tried to experiment with some of the techniques those artists used.
-My fascination with birds has primarily come from personal experience - watching an elderly woman feed pigeons every morning over a bridge - and the frequent occurrence of birds in my favorite poems.
-Birds have been appearing in my paintings and sketchbooks ever since I started painting.
-I’ve included birds in my paintings as a stand-in for people.
-This project is based on a Pablo Neruda quote that says, “bird by bird, I learned to know the earth.”
-To me, it is a way of discovering the world through a single window.These paintings have been exhibited by Garvey|Simon at the Art on Paper Fair.
-In 2023, they will be exhibited at Art Market San Francisco.

 One More Shelter

 One More Shelter is a series of small paintings, considered miniatures, that Brodsky commenced in 2012.
 She traveled throughout the United States to discover and visit the abandoned homes and buildings that are depicted in this series of paintings.
 The abandoned interiors, in disarray, are congruous to the artist's plight to the United States from the former Soviet Union with her family.
 The decay also contrasts with the hopeful future their inhabitants once had for these abandoned homes.
 In some paintings, a glimmer of hope is symbolized by birds or light penetrating the dilapidated windows of each interior.
-The exhibition has been reviewed in The Journal Mag, Streetlight Magazine, Fusion, and Fine Art Connoisseur.